 FOCUS ON: THING + THING

 Feel free to get a bit artistic or abstract with the structure.

 Juliette Calaf Interiors keeps it interesting with a mix of phrasing throughout their portfolio.
 It’s as light, bright, and unique as her work.

 Your interior design project names speak in the tone of your brand.

 They can be casual or formal, fun or serious, flowery or streamlined.
 Enjoy the process—and try to see them through the eyes of the most important audience—your potential client.

 Ready for a fresh website and online portfolio?

-We’ve got options.
+We love building websites for interior designers and we’ve got options.
 Book a chat to learn more.

 Janet Lorusso| 30 January 2022